vinkla/wordplate/README.md

 Typically, these strings should be [64 characters long](https://wordplate.github.io/salt/).
 The strings can be set in the `.env` environment file.
 If you have not renamed the `.env.example` file to `.env`, you may do that now.
 If the [WordPress salts](https://wordplate.github.io/salt/) is not set, your user sessions and other encrypted data will not be secure!

-Please visit https://wordplate.github.io/salt and copy the WordPress salts to your environment file.
+Please visit [WordPlate's salt page](https://wordplate.github.io/salt) and copy the WordPress salts to your environment file.

 ## Plugins & Themes